-Pablo Picasso once remarked, “Art is a lie that makes us realize truth.”
-This perspective underscores the paradoxical power of fiction: through its imaginative fabrications, it reveals profound truths about the human condition.
-Literary fiction thrives on this interplay of artifice and reality, using multidimensional characters, intricate themes, and stylistic innovation to uncover meanings that factual narratives often obscure.
-It prioritizes artistry and depth, transcending straightforward plot delivery to create stories that linger in thought and interpretation.
+Pablo Picasso observed that “Art is a lie that makes us realize truth.”
+This axiom finds its purest expression in literary fiction: through its imaginative fabrications, it reveals profound truths about the human condition.
+Literary fiction thrives on this interplay of artifice and reality, using multidimensional characters, intricate themes, and stylistic innovation to uncover ideas that factual narratives often obscure.

-This guide seeks to define the core attributes of literary fiction—by examining its place in the art of storytelling, we aim to uncover what makes it distinct from other forms of narratives, why it continues to hold a vital place in modern literature, and why it continues to matter.
+This guide seeks to define the core attributes of literary fiction.
+By examining its place in the art of storytelling, we aim to uncover what makes it distinct from other forms of narrative, why it continues to hold a vital place in modern literature, and why it continues to matter.

 One of the most frequently asked questions about literary fiction is how it compares to genre fiction.
 Both forms have value, but their goals and storytelling approaches set them apart.